srid/guide.cerveau.app/known-issues.md

 ## Git sync

 If you had changed your repository outside of Cerveau, remember to 'sync' it in Cerveau the next time you come back to it.
-Auto-sync will be supported in the near-future.